rmcconke/blog/_posts/2023-12-06-navier-stokes.md

 ## Prerequisites

 We typically work with tensors up to rank 2 in fluids.
 A rank 0 tensor is a scalar.
 A rank 1 tensor is a vector.
-A rank 2 tensor can be visualized a matrix.
+A rank 2 tensor can be visualized as a matrix.
 A [tensor](https://www.youtube.com/watch?v=aibZkcOsmcE) is a geometric object - the fact that something is a tensor allows us to define how it transforms.
 It's a physical object.
 For example, a scalar is independent of the coordinate system - you can't rotate a scalar.
 But you can rotate a vector or rank 2 tensor.
 <div style="display: flex; align-items: center; margin-bottom: 40px;">
 <div style="flex: 0 0 200px; text-align: center;">
 <span class="parisienne-regular">Tensors</span>